umbertocappellazzo/Omni-AVSR/README.md

 --rank 32 --alpha 4 --downsample-ratio-audio 4 16 --downsample-ratio-video 2 5 --matry-weights 1.
 1.5 1. --is-matryoshka True --is-task-specific True \
 --use-shared-lora-task-specific True --test-file lrs3_test_transcript.csv --num-beams 15 --max-dec-tokens 32 --decode-snr-target 999999
 ```

+### Evaluation on a custom video

+If you fancy testing Omni-AVSR on a custom .mp4 video or you want to learn more about the pre-processing phase where we perform mouth cropping, please take a look in our dedicated [pre-processing section](./preprocessing_inference_example)

 ---